 While these confined layouts are more suitable for safety and convenience, they reduce the overall ability to be creative in the kitchen.
 Less space means you have to be more mindful of the equipment you’re using, as well as how many dishes you can prepare at once.
 It would be best if you determined your galley’s layout by evaluating how many people are on board, how often you’ll be cooking during open-water passages, and how creative a cook you are in the first place.

 A gimbal is a single-axis support system on which objects pivot to stay level, even when their surroundings are not.
-Having gimbaled appliances is essential to cooking on a boat safely, especially when making long passages in inclement weather.
-The most common appliance to mount on a gimbal is a stove and oven.
-Gimballed appliances are lockable when not in use, so you can use the equipment as usual when at anchor or docked in the marina.
+Having gimbaled boat appliances is essential to cooking safely, especially when making long passages in inclement weather.
+The most common boat appliance to mount on a gimbal is a stove and oven.
+Gimballed boat appliances are lockable when not in use, so you can use the equipment as usual when at anchor or docked in the marina.

 Logical Refrigeration Placement